 Easter Spring 100% Cocoa Biscuit Tin from Biscuit Village – £32.99

 OK, yes these are edible but they were just too lovely to leave out.
 I would insist I was buying them for the children but I’m pretty sure you’d find me ‘testing’ them with a nice cup of tea and a magazine for elevensies.

 First Easter Sticker Book from Usborne – £3.64

-Stickers are always a safe bet in my house and if you’re lucky the 150 stickers in this book will keep the kids so engrossed they won’t notice when we pinch some of their chocolate.
+Stickers are always a safe bet in my house.
+If you’re lucky the 150 stickers in this book will keep the kids so engrossed they won’t notice when we pinch some of their chocolate.
 Well, it’s important to learn to share, isn’t it?

 Egg & Feathers Mug from Emma Bridgewater – £19.95

 The Egg and Feathers pattern is so lovely and understated.
 The mug is just perfect for the cuppa I’m planning to go with those biscuits.
-It holds a half pint which I think is the minimum requirement for a mug and might even give me enough time for two biscuits as I wouldn’t want to waste any.
+It holds a half pint which I think is the minimum requirement for a mug.
+So it might even give me enough time for two biscuits as I wouldn’t want to waste any.

 So those are my choices of the best non chocolate Easter gifts.
 What are you hoping for?

-Edit – I’ve updated my wish list for 2013 here.
+Edit – I’ve updated my wish list for this year here.